bniladridas/mol-platform/README.md

 # mol-platform

 A containerized microservice for molecular analysis, simulation, and visualization.
 Developed with consideration for reproducibility, modularity, and scalability through Docker.
+Includes provisions for AI-powered molecular generation.

 ---